How to study at the University of Bremen

 The Mensa card is a simple way to pay at all of the University's canteens and cafeterias around town as well as at the University library (e.g. to print or copy).
-The Mensa card is available at the Info-Point of the Mensa during the opening hours (11:30 am – 2:15 pm).
+The Mensa card is available at the Service Point of the Mensa during the opening hours currently only Tuesdays and Thursdays from 11:00 to 13:00.
 To receive the Mensa card, students must deposit 5 euro and present a matriculation certificate.
+More info

 The State and University Library Bremen (SuUB) is the city's largest and oldest academic library.
 As the designated central library of the Free Hanseatic City of Bremen, the SuUB supplies literature to universities and colleges across Bremen and Bremerhaven, while also acting as the state library.